Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 # How to use SESI

-In this section we will discuss how to use SESI both with and without HAMR
+In this section we will discuss how to use SESI both with and without HAMR.
+Both follow the general pattern of

-## SESI Without HAMR
+1. Defining the Abstract Pins
+2. Defining a Pin Map and Device Set
+3. Initializing the Abstract-Physical association
+4. Initializing Devices
+5. Establishing Behavior (This can be done by hand or in the conetext of HAMR)

 To desicribe how to use SESI without HAMR, we will look at a basic stepper motor program.